PhilipOesterlePekrun/MIRCO/README.md

 - C++ compiler
 - [CMake](www.cmake.org) (version: >= 3.28)
 - [Kokkos](https://github.com/kokkos/kokkos) (version >= 3.7)
-- [Kokkos-Kernels](https://github.com/kokkos/kokkos-kernels) (version >= 3.7) with BLAS and LAPACK enabled (additional APIs need to be enabled when using a GPU backend, depending on the vendor)
+- [Kokkos-Kernels](https://github.com/kokkos/kokkos-kernels) (version >= 3.7) with BLAS and LAPACK enabled (additional APIs need to be enabled when using a GPU backend, depending on the vendor; more details in `doc/MIRCO_Tutorial.tex`)

 ### Clone the repository